 A "Broker Price Opinion report," is an opinion of value that is conducted by real estate professionals and/or appraisers to help determine the estimated, current market value of a specific property.
 A typical Broker Price Opinion form is 2-3 pages, is either an exterior drive-by or interior inspection and is seen within the valuation industry as an option to a full appraisal report.

-Nicole had a steep learning curve when she first got started in this business back in September 2006 and want to make it easier for people to have access to information that may change their life as much as it did for Nicole.
+Nicole had a steep learning curve when she first got started in this business back in September 2006 and wanted to make it easier for people to have access to information that may change their life as much as it did for her.

-Plus, we feel that seeking information and being very educated about that which interests you is so empowering, and so we have tried to make it easier for you to get started in this exciting, semi-addictive and stimulating side of real estate.
-You will find that doing BPO work is a very nice source of supplemental income on top of your real estate commissions.
+Plus, we feel that seeking information and being correctly educated about that which interests you is so empowering.
+We have tried to make it easier for you to get started in this exciting, semi-addictive and stimulating side of real estate.
+You will find that doing BPO work is a very nice source of supplemental income on top of your real estate commissions and they can even be something that you simply turn into a profit center.

 What can I expect to make?

-Nicole has been paid different amounts for doing BPO work: Exterior BPO's can pay anywhere from $40-$200 (dependent on whom you work with, the distance from your office to the subj. property, and sometimes based on the fee that you ask for to do the order), Interior BPO's for anywhere from $50-$200, 2nd Opinion BPO's for between $50-$85, and Property Condition Reports for $10-$25.
+Nicole has been paid different amounts for doing BPO work: Exterior BPO's can pay anywhere from $30-$200 (dependent on whom you work with, the distance from your office to the subj. property, and sometimes based on the fee that you ask for to do the order), Interior BPO's for anywhere from $50-$200, 2nd Opinion or Drive-By BPO's for between $30-$85, and Property Condition Reports for $10-$25.

 Who can perform Broker Price Opinions?